-One again, no pictures allowed in the Palace Theatre, but I happened to find this video of the highlights on YouTube which should give you a great taste of just how excellent the music, acting, and award-winning choreography all were.
+Once again, no pictures are allowed in the Palace Theatre.
+But I happened to find this video of the highlights on YouTube which should give you a great taste of just how excellent the music, acting, and award-winning choreography all were.

-I thought Hillary was being poetic when she told us we would “cry tears of joy” after seeing this.
-However, I must say before intermission when the signature number comes on, and he starts to sing and dance in what was nothing short of 1 foot of water kicking and splashing the audience while dancing and singing, there was nothing but laughter and joy as we watching those in front get soaked and screech!
-I laughed so hard I cried, and I couldn’t get the smile off my face throughout intermission, and my cheeks hurt from more smiling than my muscles were used to (and I’m a pretty happy girl!).
+I thought my sister was being poetic when she told us we would “cry tears of joy” after seeing this.
+However, I must say she was right.
+Before intermission, when the signature number comes on, and he starts to sing and dance in what was nothing short of 1 foot of water kicking and splashing the audience while dancing and singing, tears of joy came!
+There was nothing but laughter and joy as we watched those in front get soaked and screech!
+I laughed so hard I cried!
+Also, I couldn’t get the smile off my face throughout intermission, and my cheeks hurt from more smiling than my muscles were used to (and I’m a pretty happy girl!).

 I didn’t think anything could ever come close to that number, but then the whole cast came out at the end, they filled the stage again, and everyone sang and danced and got the audience even more soaked.